maclarel/maclarel.github.io/content/posts/2021-05/server_rebuild.md

 # Challenges

 Originally, I was running qBittorrent in a VM so that I could send all of my network traffic out through my VPN provider without needing to impact the host's networking, but this meant maintaining a VM just for this purpose.
-I originally went this way after the rebuild on Ubuntu Server but I'm going to be frank in saying that qemu/kvm are fucking miserable to manage from command line, and I had no interest in setting up an X env to use virtman or anything else...
+I originally went this way after the rebuild on Ubuntu Server but I'm going to be frank in saying that qemu/kvm are miserable to manage from command line, and I had no interest in setting up an X env to use virtman or anything else...
 I was just going to figure it out with Docker.

 Through this, I found `https://github.com/tprasadtp/protonvpn-docker` which is great - proxied networking through a container running the VPN, and container level reliance on things running.
 This still had some problems that I had to address through.